top of page

 Free Nut and Fruit Trees

-This project aims to increase urban tree canopy in neighbourhoods where there are the fewest trees and we are now offering apple, pear, plum, walnut and hazelnut trees to people who live in the project areas to plant in their own gardens for free!
+This project aimed to increase urban tree canopy in neighbourhoods where there are the fewest trees and we offered apple, pear, plum, and hazelnut trees to people who live in the project areas.

 Urban trees are great!
 They improve air quality, capture harmful carbon, create flood resilience, create homes and food for wildlife and generally make our neighbourhoods nicer places to be.
 Our urban fruit and nut trees also have the potential to provide some tasty food!